BC Forged Wheels

 BC Forged is a Taiwanese company.
 I know, *gasp* that's like Chinese (I'm stopping right there to avoid the politics of China-Taiwan relations).
 BC Forged wheels are made using an 8000-ton press and are JWL and VIA certified, and their manufacturing facilities are TUV certified.
 That means their wheels get tested to take a beating and keep you safe.

 Like I said, I've been abusing mine for a couple of years now and they're still going strong.
 I wouldn't sell these things if I didn't believe in them.
 For me, the proof is in the pudding.
 Or, more appropriately, in the pounding.
 I have two OEM wheels bent beyond repair and those didn't go through anything worse than my BC Forged wheels have been through.
 If anything, they had an easier life.
 I won't sell anything that is a downgrade in quality compared to OEM.
 I wouldn't do that to my car and I'm not going to make money getting you to do it to yours.
 BC Forged makes incredible wheels at a competitive price.

 All BC Forged wheels are made to order, so expect 4-6 weeks for delivery.
-Delivery costs are between $300-400, depending on the size of the wheels and where you are in the United States.
+Delivery costs are $350 within the US.
 If you're outside of the US and want a set of wheels, contact me and I'll see what I can do!

 If you have any questions about ordering, or even about ideas for styles, finishes, and fitment, please ask!